-While the main benefit of Urban Greening projects is greenhouse gas (GHG) reductions, Vegetative Barrier and Urban Greening projects can also reduce criteria air pollutant (CAP) emissions.
-Particulate matter (PM) and oxides of nitrogen (NOx) emissions are expected to decrease as a result of Vegetative Barrier/Urban Greening.
+While a major benefit of Urban Greening projects is greenhouse gas (GHG) reductions, Vegetative Barrier and Urban Greening projects can also reduce exposure to criteria air pollutant (CAP) emissions by improving local air quality and in protecting sensitive communities.
+Demonstrating that particulate matter (PM) and oxides of nitrogen (NOx) emissions decrease as a result of Vegetative Barrier/Urban Greening is vitally important and necessitates the incorporation of available baseline and performance period air monitoring data.
 According to the U.S. EPA, when properly designed, Vegetative Barriers are beneficial in reducing near-road air pollution, either alone or in combination with solid noise barriers.
 Factors to be considered when designing Vegetative Barriers include, but are not limited to, vegetation height, thickness, porosity, seasonal effects, air emissions of plant species, pollution and stress resistance, maintenance, and roadway safety.
 A full list of design considerations can be found in EPA's Recommendations for Constructing Roadside Vegetation Barriers to Improve Near-Road Air Quality attached as Exhibit A.